Novell BrainShare: Structure

 Novell's partners would be present at BrainShare.

-During BrainShare '93, for instance, companies participating in the conference include Microsoft, HP, IBM, WordPerfect, Kodak, Object Design, Lotus Software, and HyperDesk.
+During BrainShare '93, for instance, companies participating in the conference include Microsoft, HP, IBM, WordPerfect, Kodak, Object Design, Lotus Development, and HyperDesk.

 In some cases these included ones that were Novell competitors, such as Microsoft, following Novell founder Ray Noorda's dictum of "coopetition".
 Partners were often listed by level of support, such as Platinum Sponsor.

 Networking was set up by Novell to allow attendees to join whatever the latest networking technology was at that time.

 Demonstration rooms, often with names such as the BrainShare Solutions Lab, were constructed for the conference by Novell to allow attendees to see hands-on examples of Novell's latest products and technology.

 Evening activities would often take place in downtown Salt Lake.

 Although Salt Lake was not as glamorous as some other convention city destinations, the Wasatch Range provided a scenic backdrop that many attendees found rewarding.
 Once the conference was in the Salt Palace, evening concerts by name acts were given at the official conference party, such as by Huey Lewis and the News in 2003 and Collective Soul in 2008.